California Institute for Quantitative Biosciences

 QB3 is dedicated to training the next generation of scientists, readying them for a world in which solving biology's grand challenges requires a multidisciplinary approach.
 QB3 educational programs are designed to help students achieve fluency in physics, math, engineering, and chemistry, and expertise in integrating these quantitative sciences with biological research.

 New courses and novel programs are under way or in development on all three QB3 campuses, including new degree programs for graduate students in chemical, computational, systems, and synthetic biology.
 For example, UC Berkeley doctoral students in a wide range of disciplines participate in the Designated Emphasis (DE) in Computational and Genomic Biology, essentially a minor for Ph.D. students.
-Building on that program, a new doctoral program in Computational Biology has been approved, providing an interdisciplinary program for students from varied backgrounds who want to conduct research at the interface of computational and biological sciences.
-The program plans to welcome its first cohort in Fall 2013.
+Building on that program, a new doctoral program in Computational Biology was established, providing an interdisciplinary program for students from varied backgrounds who want to conduct research at the interface of computational and biological sciences.
+The new Ph.D. program welcomed its first cohort in 2013.
 QB3 also houses the Biophysics Graduate Group, an independent Ph.D. program that trains UC Berkeley graduate students for careers at the interface of the biological and physical sciences.

 QB3 fosters research partnerships by identifying potential opportunities for collaboration and support, developing platform technologies, and assisting partners with intellectual property and technology transfer issues.
 Collaborators come from academia, industry, venture capital, and government agencies.
 QB3's Industrial Advisory Board, which includes industry and venture capital leaders, provides private sector perspective on QB3's role in the California economy.